nmasse-itix/Appcelerator-Code/OAuth-Login-Page/README.md

 Authorization: Bearer 2YotnFZFEjr1zCsicMWpAA
 ```

 Eventually, when the `access_token` expires, the Resource Server replies with a 401.
-In that case, you can renew the `access_token` by providing the `refresh_token` to the
+In that case, you can renew the `access_token` by providing the `refresh_token` to the token endpoint.

 ```http